-3 Best Monitor for Programming and Coding: The Ultimate Guide 2017
+3 Best Programming Monitors for Coding: The Ultimate Guide 2018

 Finding the right monitor setup can be extremely confusing.
 There are so many complicated terms to understand, not to mention choosing between the seemingly endless spec options.
 That’s why we put together this guide to make buying the best monitor for programming and coding simple and easy.